-Regardless of whether the contaminated site is addressed through the enforcement or voluntary program, remediation of the contaminated site under these regulations shall be performed with the goal of providing permanent protection to human health and the environment.
-A release of hazardous material as defined in these regulations may include any mixture of hazardous substances.
-The Division has facilitated the remedial process by establishing three methods for determining protective remedial objectives for the hazardous substances found to exist in soil and/or groundwater at any given contaminated site.
-Method 1 is a series of tables establishing conservative risk-based cleanup levels for commonly encountered hazardous substances.
-Method 2 is a process by which the performing party can supplement or modify the Method 1 clean up levels to reflect site-specific circumstances.
+Regardless of whether the Contaminated-Site is addressed through the enforcement or voluntary program, remediation of the Contaminated-Site under these regulations shall be performed with the goal of providing permanent protection to human health and the environment.
+A release of Hazardous Material as defined in these regulations may include any mixture of Hazardous Substances.
+The Office has facilitated the remedial process by establishing three methods for determining protective remedial objectives for the Hazardous Substances found to exist in soil and/or groundwater at any given Contaminated-Site.
+Method 1 is a series of tables establishing conservative risk-based cleanup levels for commonly encountered Hazardous Substances.
+Method 2 is a process by which the Performing Party can supplement or modify the Method 1 clean up levels to reflect site-specific circumstances.
 Method 3 corresponds to site-specific human health and/or ecological risk assessments which may be used for assessing baseline risk and subsequently determining appropriate remedial objectives for all impacted media.

-Contaminated sites are likely to enter the site management process during a phase of the Site Investigation.
-The Site Investigation process concludes with the selection of a site remedy or issuance of a Letter of Compliance if remedial action is not necessary.
-For sites requiring remedial action, the performing party must propose a remedy at the conclusion of the Site Investigation.
-The Division will approve acceptable remedies through the issuance of a Remedial Decision Letter which will request that the performing party submit for review and approval a Remedial Action Work Plan.
+Contaminated-Sites are likely to enter the site management process during a phase of the Site Investigation.
+The Site Investigation process concludes with the selection of a site remedy or issuance of a Letter of Compliance if Remedial Action is not necessary.
+For sites requiring Remedial Action, the Performing Party shall propose a remedy at the conclusion of the Site Investigation.
+The Office will approve acceptable remedies through the issuance of a Remedial Decision Letter which will request that the Performing Party submit for review and approval a Remedial Action Work Plan.
 The Remedial Action Work Plan will describe the technical details of implementing the remedy.
-The Division will approve acceptable Remedial Action Work Plans via an Order of Approval for complex site remedies and a Remedial Approval Letter for simple site remedies.
-At the point in the process when the Division determines that no further action is necessary, the area impacted by the release in question will be determined to be compliant with these regulations and a Letter of Compliance will be issued.
+The Office will approve acceptable Remedial Action Work Plans via an Order of Approval for complex site remedies and a Remedial Approval Letter for simple site remedies.
+At the point in the process when the Office determines that no further action is necessary, the area impacted by the Release in question will be determined to be compliant with these regulations and a Letter of Compliance will be issued.

-The Department may enter into Settlement Agreements with performing parties to perform response action(s) if the Department determines that the proposed response action(s) are appropriate and entering the agreement is in the public interest.
-The Department must be a party to any settlement agreement entered under the authority of these regulations.
+The Department may enter into Remedial Agreements with Performing Parties who are not Responsible Parties to perform response action(s) if the Department determines that the proposed response action(s) are appropriate, entering the agreement is in the public interest, and the site meets the requirements outlined in R.I.G.L.
+23-19.14-7.1.
+The Department shall be a party to any remedial agreement entered under the authority of these regulations.